yosef55902-sketch/AI-Diploma-Program/Course 04/unit2-regression/quizzes/quiz_02.md

 - C) It provides multiple performance estimates
 - D) It requires less data

-**Answer:** C

 ---

 ## Answer Key | مفتاح الإجابات

-1. B - To penalize large coefficients and prevent overfitting
-2. B - Ridge uses L2 penalty, Lasso uses L1 penalty
-3. B - Lasso Regression
-4. B - The strength of regularization
-5. B - MSE (Mean Squared Error)
-6. B - The proportion of variance explained by the model
-7. B - Close to 1
-8. B - To get a more reliable estimate of model performance
-9. B - 5 times
-10. C - It provides multiple performance estimates

 ---